-Extension specialist, evaluation
+Former Extension specialist, evaluation

 Affiliate with the STEM Education Center

-Current work, research and interests
+Work, research and interests

-Pamela Larson Nippolt provides leadership to program evaluation for youth development programs.
+Pamela Larson Nippolt provided leadership to program evaluation for youth development programs.
 She earned her doctorate at the University of Minnesota in 1996 in family social science with an emphasis in marriage and family therapy.
 Her dissertation research was based on a process evaluation of a collaboration between children's mental health services, law enforcement, and youth workers.
 She led the implementation and training of staff in the use of a clinical rating scale to support their assessments of families in crisis.

 Academic degrees and experience